jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 :::caution

-If you don't provide any arguments for binwidth or bins when using `geom_histogram()`, you'll see a message saying "stat_bin() using bins = 30.
-Pick better value with binwidth."
+If you don't provide any arguments for `binwidth` or `bins` when using `geom_histogram()`, you'll see a message stating `stat_bin() using bins = 30.
+Pick better value with binwidth.`
 This message simply means that a default number of bins was used to create the histogram.
 To change the number of bins used, you can specify a value for `binwidth`.

 :::

-### Density plot
+### Density Plot
 The `geom_density()` layer is used to create density plots, which show the distribution of a numerical variable in a smooth curve.
 A density plot is similar to a histogram, but instead of bars, it uses a smooth line to estimate the density of the data.
 This makes it easier to see the shape of the distribution, especially when it's not symmetric.
 The code below creates a density plot that depicts the age distribution of the participants in the NHANES:

 ```r